-WE?CELEBRATE Labor Day Monday, an opportunity for us to reflect on the many contributions the labor movement has made to add to the standard of living we enjoy in our country.
+WE?CELEBRATE Labor Day Monday, the ideal time for us to reflect on the many positive contributions the labor movement has made to our way of life in the United States.

 No matter how menial our job may be, all of us should remember that we contribute something to the common good.
 Work is an essential part of our lives, and we all have a responsibility to make certain we strive for and receive the dignity we deserve.